kosshi-net/scuep/README.md

 - sxiv style file marking
 - vim style controls and search

+Todo until first release:
+- Image here!
+- Deduplication tools
+- Sane way to reorder playlists

 Todo:
-- Add an image here
-- Fix bugs
-- Test!
-Test!
-Test!
-Especially metadata parsing!
-- Configs
+- Man pages
+- Improve extensibility (eg a program to query metadata of current playing track)
+- Improve and add some basic missing vim/sxiv controls
 - Improve looks
-- Improve extensibility
-- Improve and add some basic missing vim/sxiv controls
 - Improve everything

+Features in consideration:
+- Metadata caching?
+Only useful with massive playlists (several thousand items) and slow drives
 - Consider multimedia key integration for some desktop enviroments (you have to bind scuep-remote yourself currently)
-- Metadata caching (Loading metadata of 3188 mp3 files from a 7200rpm consumer hard drive took 55 seconds after a cold boot)
-- Tools or controls to allow reordering and de-duping playlists efficiently
-- Man pages
+- Key rebinding
+- Support for other *nix systems
+- Switch to a more minimal backend.

+Feel free to open up a issue for feature requests, even if its already listed here.

 Goals (and more todo):
 - A player that can read metadata and play most filetypes, and not much else
 - Simple but powerful controls to allow you to sort your music efficiently
-- Simple shell-friendly APIs to allow you to implement missing features yourself
+- Simple shell-friendly APIs to allow you to make the player do wahtever you wish

+### Performance
+Scuep can load massive playlists, largest tested is 60 000 tracks.
+55 megabyte memory usage and player remained perfectly responsive.
+Loading such massive playlists however can take a while, and there is no caching mechanisms in place currently.

 # Another music player?
 Why?
-This player was originally made pretty much to play CUE+TTA only because CMUS CUE support
+This player was originally made pretty much to play only CUE+TTA because CMUS CUE support
 [seems to be broken for Gentoo](https://github.com/cmus/cmus/issues/886).
 I didn't exactly like how CMUS behaved in the first place, and didn't feel like hunting for a minimal but powerful player that still supports the obscure formats I need.

+If you already use MPV or other generic media player for playing your music, this  player is for you.
+It's not much more than a fancy MPV frontend and a playlist manager.

 ## Usage
 The player can only play playlists of files, and those playlists cannot be